argosopentech/argos-train/README.md

 ```
 - Run ```export_checkpoint.sh``` to export a zip archive of your averaged OpenNMT checkpoints and files for sentencepiece tokenization. ```reset_packaging.sh``` deletes everything generated while packaging, but unlike ```reset.sh``` leaves your trained models intact.

-### Batch Size
-Depending on your GPU you may want to tweak ```batch_size``` in ```config.yml```.
-This works with a GPU with 2GB or GPU memory.
-If you have more memory increasing the batch size should give you better performance.
-If you have a less powerful GPU you may need to decrease batch size for this script to run.